 These had not been addressed since the practice had moved to using a practice management system and none of these invoices had been sent.

-identified, the fact that some of these were for insurance companies that had adopted the sixmonth cut-off rule for the receipt of an invoice meant the practice lost over £20,000 in income.
+Even when this problem was identified, the fact that some of these were for insurance companies that had adopted the sixmonth cut-off rule for the receipt of an invoice meant the practice lost over £20.000 in income.